 Once you earn your associate degree and pass the NCLEX, you can work as a nurse in a hospital or another health care setting.

-2. You can continue your education to earn a bachelor’s degree in nursing, which will give you the advanced skills you need to assume a leadership or management role.
+2. You can continue your education to earn a bachelor’s degree in nursing, which will give you the advanced skills you need to assume a leadership or management role, or to then continue your education as an advanced practice RN.
 Since you will already be a licensed, registered nurse, you may choose to work while you pursue your bachelor’s degree.

 At Pitt-Bradford, you can choose one path or both.

 Once again, we are happy to present the results of our annual graduate survey which we conduct each year in early spring.
 Our purpose in surveying the faculty and the graduates is to learn about the extent to which the faculty and the graduates perceive that the program of study prepared the graduate to meet the Student Learning Outcomes.
 The numbers reported in the tables reflect the average score on each item based on the completed surveys received from the faculty members and the graduates.
 We are pleased to note that faculty and graduates have consistently reported that the program of study prepared the graduate to meet the outcomes.